Building a Beneficial Metaverse, Part I:

 The question is, what does this look like?

 Upgrading to Citizens

-A game that aims to host a meaningful, long-term engaged community that serves as the opposite of an escape needs a number of traits.
-It would greatly benefit from being a virtual world, a persistent online world connecting many people together, with a life of its own.
+For a game to provide a meaningful engagement, it’s greatly benefited by being a virtual world, that is, a persistent online world connecting many people together, with a life of its own.
 It would need to assign the players meaningful goals, which can be achieved only with meaningful skills relevant to the real world.
 It will require them to cultivate meaningful relationships with other occupants of the world, forming meaningful communities.
 And it would need to provide meaningful ownership to those communities of the value they create.

 Distilling all this down into a single all-encompassing idea, we can frame it as follows.